Pherwerz/pherwerz/README.md

   <tr>
     <td colspan="2">
-      a simulation of a fintech app with all features login with "pherwerz" as username and "pass1234" as password
+      a simulation of a fintech app with all features login with "pherwerz" as username and "pass1234" as password.
+This app also has a push notification functions that allows users to get notified when a new transaction is created
     </td>
   </tr>
 </table>